codekansas/codekansas.github.io/_posts/2022-09-29-pid-controller.markdown

 ### Derivative Control

 Consider the case in which we are **overshooting** our target value.
-We can detect that we're about to overshoot if the error is getting smaller too fast.
+We can detect that we're about to overshoot if the error is decreasing too quickly.
 We can add another term to the controller which takes this into account, using the derivative of the error.

 The desired behavior is to decrease the input if the error is getting smaller too quickly, and increase the input if the error is getting smaller too slowly.
 This can be expressed as a function of the derivative of the error:

 $$\text{input} = K_d \frac{d \, \text{error}}{d \, \text{time}}$$